elixir-no-nels/nels-docs/docs/about.md

 !!! info

-     We only generate NeLS ipd to users that applies with an institutional email address (your email at your institution) and not to e.g. gmail addresses
+     NeLS ipd are generted only for users that apply with an institutional email address (your email at your institution) and not to e.g. gmail addresses

 ## Access to SBI
-If you have access to NeLS, you also have access to SBI, given that you are part of a storage project with a storage quota in SBI.
+If you have access to NeLS, you also gain access to SBI, given that you are part of a storage project with a storage quota in SBI.

 ## Storage quota in SBI
 #### Who can get storage quotas in SBI?